 - Undergraduate College Commencement Ceremonies and the Doctoral and Master's Commencement are held in either the UNT Coliseum or the Murchison Performing Arts Center.

-- Doors to the Coliseum will open approximately one-and-a-half hours before the ceremony and guests should arrive about an hour before the event.
-Doors to the Margot and Bill Winspear Performance Hall inside the Murchison Performing Arts Center open a half-hour prior to the event and guests should plan to arrive at about that time.
+- Doors to the Coliseum will open one hour before the ceremony start time.
+Only Gates A, B, D & G will be available for entrance.
+Doors to the Margot and Bill Winspear Performance Hall inside the Murchison Performing Arts Center open a half-hour prior to the event.

-- Guests are asked to stay for the duration of the ceremony.
+- Guests are asked to stay for the duration of the ceremony and to meet their graduate outside of the venue at the conclusion of the ceremony.
+Graduates will exit the Coliseum through the South Tunnel.

 - While the typical commencement venues -- UNT Coliseum and the Murchison Performing Arts Center -- are large venues, many ceremonies maximize seating capacity.
-So that guests in attendance can be seated and enjoy the event, the university requires that guests holding (saving) seats release them 10 minutes prior to each ceremony.
+So that guests in attendance can be seated and enjoy the event, seat saving is not allowed.
+Commencement seating for families is on a first-come, first-served basis.

 - There is no admission charge and seating is not reserved.